EBZebra/docs/edge/source/guide/tutorial/barcode.md

 ###STEP 5: Trigger a scan

-* **Press the device's hardware trigger button** to trigger a scan in our demo application.

-If desired, it's also possible to trigger scans from an on-screen button by setting up the button to call the `EB.Barcode.start()` method.
+In the demo app, **scans will be triggered by pressing the device's hardware trigger button**.
+If desired, **it's also possible to trigger scans from an on-screen button by setting up the button to call the `EB.Barcode.start()` method**.

 For more information about using this method, please refer to the [Enterprise Browser Barcode API documentation](../api/barcode).